Nagyhalász Speedway Ring

-Nagyhalász Speedway Ring is a motorcycle speedway track, located approximately 1 kilometre west of Nagyhalász on the Rétköz u road.
-The track is 300 metres in length.
+Nagyhalász Speedway Ring is a motorcycle speedway track, located approximately 1 km west of Nagyhalász on the Rétköz u road.
+The track is 300 m in length.

 Speedway

 The stadium was opened in 2015 by József Albók.
 It quickly became a significant venue for motorcycle speedway and was chosen to host important events.
 It held rounds of the 2017 Speedway European Championship and 2019 Speedway European Championship before being selected for a round of the 2021 Individual Speedway Junior European Championship.

 The events proved to be a success, which led to a semi-final award of the 2022 European Pairs Speedway Championship, the qualifier for the 2022 Speedway Grand Prix. and the 2022 European Under-19 Individual Speedway Championship final.